-Certificate programs consist of basic courses designed to prepare students for apprenticeships and take upto a year to be completed.
+Certificate programs consist of basic courses designed to prepare students for apprenticeships and take up to a year to be completed.
 Students should ensure that their certificate program coursework is aligned with the latest version of the National Electrical Code.
 Some apprenticeship programs accept credits earned in certificate programs

 Associate Electrician Degree

 In order to work as a licensed electrician, it is important to know that apprenticeship is a must.
 Some apprenticeship will take formal education into account and apply academic credits to classroom hours.
-All apprentices require to complete 144 hours of classroom work and 2000 hours of hands on training under the supervision of a licensed electrician.
-Apprentices will learn about blueprints, electrical code requirements, electrical theory, safety practices and more.
-After completion of four to five years of training, apprentices will be awarded with the designation of a journeyman electrician.
+All apprentices require to complete 144 hours of classroom work and 2000 hours of hands-on training under the supervision of a licensed electrician.
+Apprentices will learn about blueprints, electrical code requirements, electrical theory, safety practices, and more.
+After completion of four to five years of training, apprentices will be awarded the designation of a journeyman electrician.
 After several more years of competent work experience, a journeyman electrician is eligible to become a master electrician.

-Concentrations to consider
+Concentrations to consider for an Electrician

 Following are the job concentrations to consider for an electrician

-Lineman: lineman installs and repairs wires and cables that carry power from a powerhouse or substation to a particular destination.
+Lineman installs and repairs wires and cables that carry power from a powerhouse or substation to a particular destination.
 Their job also includes building transmission towers and erecting utility poles.